Mwiche96/OhMyGrid/docs/starter-kit.md

   <figcaption class="image-caption">OhmyGrid legend for transmission grid mapping.
 Click to enlarge.</figcaption>
 </div>

-1. In JOSM, go to `Preferences → Map Paint Styles` and press the "+" in the top right.
+1. In JOSM, go to `Edit → Preferences → Map Paint Styles` and press the "+" in the top right.
 2. Paste this [URL](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/ohmygrid-default.mapcss), or download the raw [file](https://github.com/open-energy-transition/color-my-grid/blob/main/ohmygrid-default.mapcss) on your device, and add it.
 3. Make sure the style is active in the Map Paint Styles menu.
+You can check this with `Windows → Map Paint styles`.

 **Optional steps for an even better visual experience :**

 * Not all grids are made the same.
 Use this MapCSS file for [low-density grids](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/ohmygrid-default.mapcss), or this one for [high-density grids](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/ohmygrid-default.mapcss).
-* Check [ColorMyGrid](https://github.com/open-energy-transition/color_my_map), our MapCSS Generator tool, to easily adapt the MapCSS file to your needs.
+* You can check [ColorMyGrid](https://github.com/open-energy-transition/color_my_map), our MapCSS Generator tool, to easily adapt the MapCSS file to your needs.
 The raw data to edit the [map legend](https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/legend/power-grid-legend.png) is in the ColorMyGrid repo.

 ### **<div class="tools-header">4.
 Let's map!
 Choose a Good First Line </div>**

 Our community is constantly investigating transmission lines that are suitable for beginner friendly mapping experiences.
-Simply select a 'Good First Lines' from the following spreadsheet, and tick it if you have started mapping it:
+Simply select a 'Good First Lines' from the following spreadsheet, and tick it if you have started mapping it.
+For now, just keep in mind in which country (or region) your picked 'Good first line' is in, as the next step is to load that countries' grid!

 ??? success "Good First Lines (Click Me)"
     <iframe